vishvAsa/kAvyam/laxyam/gadyam/shrI-vaiShNava-kRtam/rAmAnujaH/periya-vAchchAn-piLLai_en.md

 Thus, because this means is decidedly in keeping with the spirit of the śruti, more consistent with the nature of the atman, dear i to our ācāryās, and most acceptable to the Lord Himself, it should be considered to be worthy of practice more (superior to) than bhakti.
 Feeling that this fact should not be lost to those who had It utmost trust in him (śri Ramanuja), he, out of his abundant mercy, he chose to publicise what actually transpired (in private) between my himself and the great Lord.

 This is how this (composition) came into being: On a e particular auspicious festival (Panguni Uttaram day) while Lord he Ranganatha came out with His consorts (for the festival), and sat in e Court, Empērumānār (Śri Rāmānuja) came and worshipped at the na feet of the Lord.
-On this occasion (due to our good fortune) fear of Il samsara (cycle of birth, ignorance etc.) crossed his mind and he fell
+On this occasion (due to our good fortune) fear of Il samsara (cycle of birth, ignorance etc.) crossed his mind and he fe॥

 21